The Playful Place

 Designed for children who have difficulty eating, with or without a diagnosis:

-• Often gag or choke during meal times.
+• Often gag, choke or feel sick during meal times.

 • Prefer brand specific foods.